ckeditor/ckeditor5/docs/framework/guides/contributing/code-style.md

 ### Description of an error: `ckeditor5-rules/ckeditor-error-message`

-Each time a new error is created, it needs a description to be displayed on the {@link framework/guides/support/error-codes error codes} page, like so:
+Each time a new error is created, it needs a description to be displayed on the {@link framework/guides/support/error-codes error codes} page, like this:

 👎&nbsp; Examples of incorrect code for this rule: